 Long Haul Flight Essentials for Sanitization

-Long before the time of Covid-19, I’ve religiously carried a bottle of hand sanitizer with me on every long haul flight.
+I’ve always been one to religiously carry a bottle of hand sanitizer with me on every long haul flight.
 Airports and planes are a breeding ground for bacteria with thousands of people touching the same surfaces on a daily basis.

 The mere thought of it makes me want to clean my hands constantly when I travel!
 That’s why I always make sure to keep a bottle or two of my favourite hand sanitizer in my carry-on bag at all times.